This page will help you understand Wyoming alcohol laws and avoid expensive fines or even jail. Not to mention time and embarrassment.

 I. Alcohol Minimum Ages

-Young people in Wyoming often want to work in the hospitality industry.
+Young people in Wyoming often want to work in hospitality.
 They want to know the ages needed for jobs working around alcohol.
 How young can a server be in a restaurant selling alcohol for drinking on-site?

 Does a person have to be older to tend bar?
-What about for working in a store selling alcohol for consumption off-premises?
+What about for working in a store selling alcohol for drinking off-premises?

 Note that Wyoming counties and cities can modify the above ages and restrictions.
 So it’s important to check locally.